 - Construction drawings to include framing, dimensions, type of foundation, or indicate portable on skids***.

-***For Storage Buildings Only over 144 sq ft, a Notarized Letter from the Homeowner with the address and storage building size listed.
+***For Storage Buildings Portable on over 200 sq ft Only – a Notarized Letter from the Homeowner with the address and storage building size listed.
 The letter must also state the storage building will be used for storage purposes only and will not be occupied.
 This letter will be accepted in lieu of an engineered foundation plan.

 - Apply online at www.mygovernmentonline.org